qyqyqyi/EMER/README.md

 ## Citation
 Please cite our paper if you find our work useful for your research:
-Kejun Liu, Yuanyuan Liu*, Lin Wei, Z Chen, etc. Smile on the Face, Sadness in the Eyes: Bridging the Emotion Gap with a Multimodal Dataset of Eye and Facial Behaviors.
+1. Kejun Liu, Yuanyuan Liu*, Lin Wei, Chang Tang, Yibing Zhan and Zijing Chen, Zhe Chen.
+Smile on the Face, Sadness in the Eyes: Bridging the Emotion Gap with a Multimodal Dataset of Eye and Facial Behaviors.
 IEEE Transactions on Multimedia, 2025.
+2. Yuanyuan Liu, Lin Wei, Kejun Liu, Zijing Chen, Zhe Chen*, Chang Tang, Jingying Chen and Shiguang Shan*.
+Leveraging Eye Movement for Instructing Robust Video-based Facial Expression Recognition.
+IEEE Transactions on Affective Computing, 2025.

 ## Content Preview